-Direct and indirect assessments suggest outcome met (see far right column in Figure 3.This is based on three years of assessment from AY2019-20 to AY2021-22 with a total sample size of nine (N = 9).
+The assessments suggest that the outcome was met (see far right column in Figure 4.
+This is based on three years of assessment from AY2020-21 to AY2022-23 with a total sample size of nine (N = 9).

-Review of Implementation of Changes from Prior Assessments No recent programatic or methodological changes have been recommended with respect to this outcome.
+Review of Implementation of Changes from Prior Assessments No recent programmatic or methodological changes have been recommended with respect to this outcome.